Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - “Hound, do not even think about going in alone!” *Witch snapped, her voice iron-clad.* “Remember your training!”

 - “Five by five, Commander,” *Hound replied, steady now.* “Acknowledged.”

+- “Bring them back,” *Captain Radek ordered, his tone composed but firm.* “And have each pilot submit a report explaining how the last bogey managed to maneuver into retreat.”
+*He turned slightly toward the comms officer.*
+“Tell Kovarik to report to the C.C.C. the moment she’s on deck.”

+- “Actual to all wings—return to the Theseus.
+Captain’s orders,” *the comms officer transmitted.* “I repeat: combat simulation terminated.”

+*Moments later, the announcement echoed across the entire vessel—through hangars, corridors, and reinforced causeways:*

+- “Stand down action stations.
+Stand down action stations.
+Combat simulation terminated.”

+*The voice reverberated through the ship like a calming tide, signaling the end of the drill.*